NadaAlaa1/scholar_chat_app/README.md

 - **User-Friendly Interface**: Clean and intuitive interface for a smooth chat experience.
 - **User Registration**: Register with just your name—no email or password required.
 - **Secure and Private**: Implements encryption to ensure data security and user privacy.
+- **State Management with Cubit**: Efficient state management using the Cubit package for better performance and scalability.

 ## Getting Started